Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-We recall that the feature vector used in task T1 is the fingerprint and an experiment has been performed on each one of the $10$ fingerprint datasets obtained in the \emph{Feature Extraction} step, for a total of $10$ experiments.
-As a result we have observed that the \texttt{RF} model always outperforms the other models and we only report its results on the testing set (see Table~\ref{tab:EQ1-classification}).
-As the table shows, the \texttt{RF} model trained with the fingerprints obtained with $\CFLICFL\comb$ outperforms the \texttt{RF} model trained with the other factorization algorithms.
-In particular, the best results (highlighted in bold) have been obtained by using $\texttt{T} = 20$.
-Furthermore, for $\CFLICFL\comb$ the performance does not vary significantly with the parameter \texttt{T}.
-This may be due to the fact that the longest factors to break are the same, and they are most probably longer than 30 bases.
+Task T1 is composed of $10$ experiments, each one related to a dataset of fingerprints computed with a specific factorization algorithm (see paragraph \emph{Feature Extraction} of Section~\ref{sec:rgc}); the read fingerprints are the samples training the considered ML models (\emph{Training} step).
+As a result, we have observed that the \texttt{RF} model always outperforms the other models and we only report its results on the testing set (see Table~\ref{tab:EQ1-classification}).
+As the table shows, algorithm $\CFLICFL\comb$ gives in general the best results, and the best classifier is for the parameter $\texttt{T} = 20$.

-To assess the effectiveness of \texttt{lyn2vec} we compared its results with those obtained by using other embedding techniques, in particular \texttt{BioVec, fastDNA} and \texttt{DNABERT}.
+To assess the effectiveness of \texttt{lyn2vec} we compared its results with those obtained by using the embedding techniques \texttt{BioVec, fastDNA} and \texttt{DNABERT}.
+We compared the results obtained from such embedding representations, in the specific context of the read-gene classification problem, with the results obtained with the representations provided by \texttt{lyn2vec}. \texttt{BioVec} and \texttt{fastDNA} were both re-trained on the training set used in task T1.
+Instead, in the case of \texttt{DNABERT}~\cite{DNABERT}, the representations obtained using the proposed pre-trained models provide general comprehension of the DNA language and can be used to solve generic sequence-related tasks.
+Thus, they can also be used to face the read-gene classification problem.
+Moreover, they stressed that the pre-training of the \texttt{DNABERT} model is resource intensive, and so the pre-trained models are presented as one of the major contributions of the paper.
+According to these premises, we directly used such general pre-trained models to generate the representations used in our comparison.
 In particular, we have performed a further experiment on the same data set obtained with $\CFLICFL\comb$, $T=20$.
-Afterwards, we performed once again the classification task by feeding the new embedded features to the RF model which was the one providing the best results the exepriments.
-As it is shown further in Table \ref{tab:comparison}, the results obtained with the other representations were systematically lower than then those obtained using \texttt{lyn2vec}.
+Afterwards, we once again performed the classification task by feeding the new embedded features to the RF model which was the one providing best results.
+Furthermore, Table~\ref{tab:comparison} shows that the performance, obtained with the other representations, is systematically lower than that obtained by using \texttt{lyn2vec}.

-Results obtained by our approach on this task are shown to be the highest, with accuracy of 0.93, precision of 0.94 and a recall of 0.93, outperforming the ones obtained by using the other proposed tools.
-Also, the dataset produced by applying \texttt{lyn2vec} is way smaller than the one produced by other representation, due to the fixed size of the embedding vectors they produce.
+As depicted in Table~\ref{tab:comparison}, \texttt{lyn2vec} outperforms the other embeddings.
+In addition, \texttt{lyn2vec} produces a dataset of fingerprints much smaller than the ones produced by the other tools, whose embedding vectors have a fixed size.